jkomoros/prompt-garden/README.md

 ```

 This is a collection of Seeds, referred to as a Seed Packet.

+The environment.namespace should be changed to a domain you control, like 'komoroske.com'.
+This is a convention to avoid seeds by different authors accidentally stomping on each others toes--you don't have to think about it if you just set it.
+If you're curious for why, read more in section below documentation environment variables to learn more about why namespace is useful.

 Now you can execute this seed with `garden`.
 Because the seed is named "" it is the default seed in the packet.